Drug Allergy Program

 What is the testing like?

-According to Kimberly A. Risma, MD, PhD, who leads the Drug Allergy Program, the testing is simple and safe and should be offered to all children who are labeled as having a penicillin allergy.
-Children may be seen when sick with an illness for which amoxicillin is the preferred antibiotic, receiving their first dose of amoxicillin in our office, or at a scheduled time when they are healthy.
-We test for an allergy to penicillin by giving a dose of amoxicillin by mouth and watching for a reaction.
-If there is not reaction, your child is not allergic.
+According to Kimberly A. Risma, MD, PhD, who leads the Drug Allergy Program, the testing is simple and safe and should be offered to all children who are labeled as having an antibiotic allergy.
+Children may be seen when sick with an illness, receiving their first dose of preferred antibiotic in our office, or at a scheduled time when they are healthy.
+We test for an allergy to antibiotics by giving a dose of antibiotics by mouth and watching for a reaction.
+If there is not a reaction in the first 48 hours of the challenge, your child is not allergic.

 What if my child is experiencing a rash today?